 This state of affairs, which is commonly referred to as “overcriminalization,” is patently unjust, but that’s not the only reason it is unacceptable.
 It discourages entrepreneurship and innovation; it reduces consistency in enforcement and erodes confidence in the rule of law; and it wastes scarce law-enforcement resources that could otherwise be devoted to preventing and punishing serious crimes against persons and property.
 We must take steps to reduce the current level of overcriminalization in North Carolina and ensure that overcriminalization does not rise to this level again in the future.

-- Hundreds more crimes exist under various statutory provisions that criminalize the rules and regulations promulgated by administrative agencies, by professional licensing boards, by county and municipal governments, and even by metropolitan sewer districts.
+- Hundreds more crimes have been created under various statutory provisions that criminalize the rules and regulations promulgated by administrative agencies, by professional licensing boards, by county and municipal governments, and even by metropolitan sewer districts.
 These criminalized rules and regulations do not appear in the General Statutes at all.
-Instead, a citizen who wants to learn about them must comb through hundreds of pages of the N.C.
+Instead, a citizen who wants to learn about them must comb through thousands of pages of the N.C.
 Administrative Code and other compilations.

 - Many of the crimes now on the books are obsolete, unnecessary, redundant, or unconstitutional, and the definitions are riddled with inconsistencies.